-The Fix: SweatBlock is a antiperspirant towelette that you wipe on at night.
-The towelettes contain a FDA approved proprietary formula that will block sweat up to 7-days per use.
+The Fix: SweatBlock is an antiperspirant towelette that you wipe on at night.
+The towelettes contain an FDA approved proprietary formula that will block sweat up to 7-days per use

 With over 3,000 nearly 5 star reviews on Amazon, SweatBlock is an extremely popular and effective solution against sweat.

 The only downside?
 While it does block sweat effectively and reduces some odor, it doesn’t eliminate it.
-(B.O. is also cause by the lack of air flow your pits get.)
+(B.O. is caused by the lack of air flow your pits get.)
 SweatBlock recommends you use it along with a deodorant.

 If you want something more traditional, go for a clinical strength antiperspirant + deodorant.